aabbtree77/aabbtree77.github.io/about/about.md

 ##  [Global Connectivity (P2P)](https://github.com/aabbtree77/esp32-vpn)

-Vilnius, 2021 - 2022
+Vilnius, 2021 - 2022.

 A joint work with Saulius Rakauskas (Infovega): IoT with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl).
-The main question addressed: "How do you send a message to any computer without intermediate servers, paid services, permanent IP addresses?"
+The main question addressed: "How do you send a message to any computer without intermediate servers and permanent IP addresses?"
 My tests of the P2P network other than torrents.

 <br>

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz)

-Vilnius, 2021
+Vilnius, 2021.

-Volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) or [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following the amazing works of [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).
+Volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following the amazing works of [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).
 A chance to be like Vermeer.
 The biggest show stoppers are OpenGL and Vulkan.

 <br>

 ## [Tensor Fields](https://aabbtree77.github.io/shankland/shankland.html)

 Vilnius, 2015 - 2020.
-I wasted (?) a lot of time trying to reach some tougher corners of physics and math, corresponded with my Finnish buddy mathematician Elia Liitiäinen.
+I wasted a lot of time trying to reach some tougher corners of physics and math, corresponded with my Finnish buddy mathematician Elia Liitiäinen.
 See a brief summary in my self-published blog article.
 The wave-particle duality does not get any easier one hundred years later.
-I ventured into tensors, learned a few tricks that are not in textbooks, got lost with spinors.
+I ventured into tensor field theories, learned about one structure which is not in textbooks (the tensor algebra), got lost with spinors.

 Sophus Lie, Felix Klein, Henri Poincaré...
 [Alexander Smirnov](https://youtu.be/TUrEmrd28vQ?t=376), [Roman Mikhailov](https://www.youtube.com/watch?v=cBql9QFhjCA).

-"Après la montagne, il y a la montagne
+"Après la montagne, il y a la montagne"

-Hari Ôm Ramakrishna

-Après le désir, il y a le désir

-Hari Ôm Ramakrishna

-Après la dune il y a la dune et la dune

-Hari Ôm Ramakrishna

-Et les nuits froides et les silences de la lune

-Hari Ôm Ramakrishna"

 &#8722; [Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)